linkerd/website/linkerd.io/content/2/features/multicluster.md

 +++
-title = "Multicluster"
-description = "Linkerd connects applications running in different clusters"
+title = "Multi-cluster communication" description = "Linkerd connects applications running in different clusters"
 +++

-There are many challenges to building an effective multicluster Kubernetes architecture, including configuration, monitoring, deployment, and traffic management.
-Of these challenges, we see a service mesh as able to directly address three specific areas:

-- Observability: a service mesh can provide a unified view of application behavior that spans clusters.
-- Security: a service mesh can provide guarantees around authentication, authorization, and confidentiality to cross-cluster traffic.
-- Routing: a service mesh can make it possible and “easy” for applications in one cluster to communicate with applications in another cluster.
+Linkerd can connect Kubernetes services across cluster boundaries in a way that is secure, fully transparent to the application, and independent of network topology.
+This multi-cluster capability is designed to provide:

+1. **A unified trust domain.** The identity of source and destination workloads are be validated at every step, both in and across cluster boundaries.
+2. **Separate failure domains.** Failure of a cluster allows the remaining clusters to function.
+3. **Support for heterogeneous networks.** Since clusters can span clouds, VPCs, on-premises data centers, and combinations thereof, Linkerd does not introduce any L3/L4 requirements other than gateway connectivity.
-The same guarantees that a service mesh like Linkerd provides for in-cluster calls—identity, traffic shifting, etc are also applied to cross-cluster calls.
+4. **A unified model alongside in-cluster communication.** The same observability, reliability, and security features that Linkerd provides for in-cluster communication extend to cross-cluster communication.

+Just as with in-cluster connections, Linkerd’s cross-cluster connections are transparent to the application code.
+Regardless of whether that communication happens within a cluster, across clusters within a datacenter or VPC, or across the public Internet, Linkerd will establish a connection between clusters that’s encrypted and authenticated on both sides with mTLS.

+## How it works

-It does this by "mirroring" service information between clusters.
-With multicluster Linkerd in place, the full observability, security and routing features of Linkerd apply uniformly to both in-cluster and cluster-calls, and the application does not need to distinguish between those situations.
+Linkerd's multi-cluster support works by "mirroring" service information between clusters.
+Because remote services are represented as Kubernetes services, the full observability, security and routing features of Linkerd apply uniformly to both in-cluster and cluster-calls, and the application does not need to distinguish between those situations.

 {{< fig
     alt="Overview"